Welcome to the Department of Economics at the University of Mannheim.

 You can find out when the semester starts and ends here.
 Courses held at the Department of Economics in past semesters as well as those taking place in the current and next semesters are listed in the course catalog.
 Modules available at other schools or departments are listed on this site.

-Shortly after your registration for the Economics program, you should attend the introductory week for freshmen that is organized by the departmental student committee.
+Shortly after your registration for the Economics program, you should attend the introductory week for first-year students that is organized by the departmental student committee.
 It takes place one week before the lecture period begins.
 As the departmental student committee represents the interests of students of Economics at the university, you should contact its members first of all if you have any questions.
 The committee has its own website which provides information on all that the committee does, and explains how you can get in touch.
 In addition, you can seek general academic advising at the Student Services office.
 The team there can answer your questions on studying in general.
 The Academic Advisor can support you with matters relating specifically to your Economics degree program.
 The Department Manager, Dr. Thorsten Lindenbauer, provides subject-specific academic advice at the Department of Economics.
 His consultation hours take place on Tuesday mornings in room 4.09, or by appointment.
 You can contact him by phone on +49 621 181-1773, or by sending an e-mail.

 By the way, we organize a refresher course in mathematics that takes place before the lecture period begins.
 The course gives you the opportunity to revisit the material learned in math classes at school.
 Another course also takes place at the start of the lecture period.
 Those pupils who did not choose math as a main subject focus during their final years of German upper secondary education, or similar, will find these courses particularly useful.
 The content covered serves as a basis for the modules taught in the first semester of the program.
 The course dates are published here approx. three to four weeks before the course starts.
 This page also provides information on how to test your current math skills and revise particular topics on your own.